wjc404/GEMM_AVX2/README.md

 #Test programs:

-See my repository GEMM_AVX2_FMA3 for details.
+For gemm benchmarking tools, see my repository GEMM_AVX2_FMA3 for details.

+There's a FMA3 dgemm GFLOPS test tool in the folder MAX_GFLOPS.

 Before testing on AMD Zen processors, please set the environment variable "MKL_DEBUG_CPU_TYPE" to 5, which tells MKL to use the AVX2 code path.